whuybrec/MiniGamesBot/README.md

 ?chess

+?checkers

 ?uno

 ?help

-?info

-?bug

-?request
 ```

 There are 5 categories in the quiz minigame: General knowledge, Sports, Video Games, Music, Films.

-Connect4 and chess take 1 argument, i.e. the second player to play with: ?connect4 [@player2] .
+Connect4, chess and checkers take 1 argument, i.e. the second player to play with: ?connect4 [@player2] .

 Uno can be played with at most 10 players, tag every player as argument, i.e. ?uno [@player1] ... [@player10]